Key takeaways

 Because no matter what, you need to record all the details and ensure contract compliance.

-In the case of normal contracts, legal teams and modern businesses rely on document automation software to create templates and manage them effectively.
+In the case of normal contracts, legal teams rely on document automation software to create templates and manage them effectively.
+Can the same discipline be applied to prevent quasi contract exposure in the first place?
+Let's work through what quasi contracts are, when they apply, and how organizations can proactively manage them.

 What is a Quasi Contract?

-A Quasi Contract, also known as an implied-in-law contract, is a legal obligation imposed by law in the absence of a formal contract.
+A quasi contract, also known as an implied-in-law contract, is a legal obligation imposed by law in the absence of a formal contract.
 Its primary purpose is to prevent unjust enrichment — ensuring that one party doesn't unfairly benefit at another's expense.

-Quasi-contracts are applied when:
+Quasi contracts are applied when:

 - One party provides necessary goods or services without a formal agreement